HansDrift/MSxTest02/README.md

 # MSxTest02

-Test for for different usage
+Test for different usage.
+Use Chrome or Brave on Android and Windows.
+Use BLE Link Browser on Apple

 Test Version 04a and S3z 04a